SrutiG/YumBot/README.md

 A web application providing customized recipes created by the YumBot

 ## How to run

+First, get a Spoonacular API key by visiting [this](https://rapidapi.com/spoonacular/api/recipe-food-nutrition/pricing) site.
+Select the basic plan.
+Then, in the Rapid API dashboard, click "Add New App" on the left navigation bar.
+Name the application "YumBot".
+YumBot should not show up in your "My Apps" section on the left navigation bar.
+Then, select YumBot and in the dropdown menu, click on "Security".
+You should be able to see your API key.
+Copy this key and set it as an environment variable on your machine by typing this command in a terminal window

+    export SPOONACULAR_API_KEY=<your-key>

-First ensure that you have Python version 2.6+ installed on your machine.
+Then, ensure that you have Python version 2.6+ installed on your machine.
 To confirm, open a terminal and run the following command to ensure that python is installed and it is the correct version.

     python --version